-Finalist: Research Award
+Finalist: Science Innovation Award

 Queensland Department of Employment, Economic Development and Innovation along with the Australian Federal Government, Department of Agriculture Fisheries and SEQ Catchments undertook a commercial application of sand filters using Polychaete, or marine worm, to reduce the environmental impact of wastewater.